benlesh/angular-minesweeper/README.md

 ----

-Step 8: Add a form to create a new game
+Step 8: Add a form to create a new game (Optional)

+At this point the game is basically done, but what if you wanted to change the parameters a little before you start?

 1. Hide the grid until a game is started.
 2. Add a form to update the game parameters.